 Invitations to the Convocation Ceremony are sent to all graduates of the preceding academic year, and an RSVP is required.
-Each graduate is welcomed to invite up to 2 guests, and may request permission to invite greater than two guests, space permitting.
+Each graduate is welcomed to invite up to 2 guests,

 Each graduate will be dressed with the traditional cap and gown wardrobe prior to the ceremony, and later presented with their degree parchment in a hardcover folder.
 A catered luncheon is provided for graduates, family, and friends following the event.